ajgorhoe/IGLib.workspace.base.iglibexternal/README.md

 # About this Repository

-Copyright (c) Igor Grešovnik
+This repository is used as a container repository to contain (via Git cloning) the buildable source code of some IGLib dependencies.

 This repository is part of the Investigative Generic Library (IGLib).

-See license for terms of use.
-If no license file is included then this repository should not be copied or distributed.
+See [LICENSE.md](./LICENSE.md) for terms of use.

 In order to use this repository, clone it by using the IGLib container repository located at: